Etiquetas:

 When he came on my door and entered the room

-My trembling subsided in his sure embrace
+My subsided in his embrace

-On the second day I brought her a flower
+On the second day I her a flower

-She was more any woman I'd seen
+She was beautiful than any woman I'd seen

-On the second day he a rose
+On the day he a single rose

 I nodded my head, as I lay on the bed

-'If I you the roses you follow?'
+'If I show you the you follow?'

 He gave me the roses and we kissed

-On the last day I took her where the wild roses grow
+On the last day I took her where the grow

 And she lay on the bank, the light as a thief